tildearrow/furnace/README.md

   - loads .dmf modules from all versions (beta 1 to 1.1.3)
   - saves .dmf modules - both modern and legacy
     - Furnace doubles as a module downgrader
-  - loads .dmp instruments and .dmw wavetables as well
+  - loads/saves .dmp instruments and .dmw wavetables as well
   - clean-room design (guesswork and ABX tests only, no decompilation involved)
   - bug/quirk implementation for increased playback accuracy through compatibility flags
 - VGM export